LTD Duration Limits

 Legacy Rule: 26-Week Maximum

-- Return to work - If FAA medical certificate restored
+- Return to work if FAA medical certificate has been restored through HIMS

 Timeline Examples